 In order to prevent rodents from entering your home, make sure you keep your home clean.
 Do not leave any food out and clean up any crumbs.
-Especially during the winter months, avoid creating areas that provide shelter such as leaf piles, shrubs, debris and wood piles.
-Make sure that there is not an easy access for food and water.
+Especially during the winter months, avoid creating areas that provide shelter, such as leaf piles, shrubs, debris, and wood piles.
+Make sure that there is not easy access to food and water.

 Unfortunately, when winter hits you cannot let your guard down.
 Rodents never stop no matter what time of year it is, and neither do we!